TheBiomics/GMXvg/README.md

 ## Development

-> If you are a developer, you can fork this repository and create a pull request to contribute.
+> To make any changes, fork this repository
+> To contribute, create a pull request after you fork or comment

 ## Future Improvements

 * GUI
+* Edit invidiual graphs through GUI